cascip/Semantic-Parsing/README.md

 Contributed by [Bo Chen](https://github.com/dongpobeyond).
 Email him (chenbo@iscas.ac.cn) if you have any questions.

 ## PhD theses
-1. **Using Inductive Logic Programming to Automate the Construction of Natural Language Parsers.**
+1. **Using Inductive Logic Programming to Automate the Construction of Natural Language Parsers.(http://www.cs.utexas.edu/~ml/papers/chill-dissertation-95.pdf)**

 *John M. Zelle*, advisor: *Raymond J. Mooney*.
 The University of Texas at Austin.
-1996.
+1995.

 1. ****